ewolff/software-architektur.tv/index.md

 developer-friendly guide to software architecture, technical leadership and the balance with agility.
-He is also the creator of the C4 software architecture model and the founder of Structurizr, a collection of tooling to help software teams visualise, document and explore their software architecture.
+He is also the creator of the C4 software architecture model and the founder of Structurizr, a collection of tooling to help software teams visualize, document and explore their software architecture.
 So naturally we will talk about software architecture - and how C4 and Structurizr help!